 Pillar 3: Offer Employee ASSISTANCE

-Learn about resources to assist employees who have, or may develop, mental health conditions.
+Learn about resources to assist employees who have, or may develop, mental health conditions or substance use disorders.

-Providing assistance and support to employees with mental health conditions is an essential part of an inclusive workplace.
+Providing assistance and support to employees with mental health conditions or substance use disorders is an essential part of an inclusive workplace.

 Several tactics for assisting employees are explored in Pillar 1, such as: